soitun/BotBrowser/patches/README.md

-# 🛠️ BotBrowser Patch Examples
+# BotBrowser Patch Examples

 For Academic and Security Analysis Purposes.

-> 🚧 These are selected examples from BotBrowser’s internals for academic study and security analysis.
+> These are selected examples from BotBrowser's internals for academic study and security analysis.
 The full core remains proprietary for compatibility testing.

 BotBrowser includes proprietary enhancements built on top of Chromium, developed in‑house for fingerprint protection and privacy research.